liliana-benitez/chances-are-api/README.md

 ## ⚠️ Disclaimer
 This project is for educational and entertainment purposes only.
-Please do not make life decisions based on meteor statistics.
+Please do not make life decisions based on these statistics.